Java and OOP Fundamentals

 Question 16: Lazy Evaluation

-Stream operations are lazily evaluated — they’re only executed when a terminal operation triggers the pipeline.
+Stream operations are lazily evaluated.
+They’re only executed when a terminal operation triggers the pipeline.

 This improves efficiency, enables short-circuiting, and avoids unnecessary work.